dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/model.md

 ### Examine the context registered with dependency injection

 ASP.NET Core is built with [dependency injection](xref:fundamentals/dependency-injection).
-Services (such as the EF Core DB context) are registered with dependency injection during application startup.
+Services (such as the EF Core database context) are registered with dependency injection during application startup.
 Components that require these services (such as Razor Pages) are provided these services via constructor parameters.
-The constructor code that gets a DB context instance is shown later in the tutorial.
+The constructor code that gets a database context instance is shown later in the tutorial.

-The scaffolding tool automatically created a DB context and registered it with the dependency injection container.
+The scaffolding tool automatically created a database context and registered it with the dependency injection container.

 Examine the `Startup.ConfigureServices` method.
 The highlighted line was added by the scaffolder: